raverpay/Raverpay/apps/raverpay-admin/RBAC_PLAN.md

 ## Overview

-This document outlines the role-based access control implementation for the MularPay Admin Dashboard.
+This document outlines the role-based access control implementation for the RaverPay Admin Dashboard.

 ## User Roles

 ### 1. SUPER_ADMIN

 **Full Access** - Can perform all operations across the platform.

 - Full access to all dashboard pages